YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A very aggressive lowering of the hairline needs this kind of caution.
 The grafts may grow, but if the design does not match the face, age, donor reserve, and future hair loss pattern, the person may still feel disappointed.

-It helps to understand what makes a good hair transplant result before comparing clinic promises.
-A good result is not created by a guarantee.
+It helps to understand what creates a natural, durable hair transplant result before comparing clinic promises.
+That outcome is not created by a guarantee.
 It is created by judgment before the first graft is removed.

 Comparison card explaining what a hair transplant clinic can and cannot guarantee